finix-payments/finix-nodejs/README.md

 At this time, the Finix Node.js SDK is not receiving regular updates or improvements.
 We plan on releasing a new version of our Node.js SDK in the near future.
 If you have any questions, please reach out to the [Finix Support Team](mailto:support@finixpayments.com).

-## Installation

-Our team is hard at work revamping our SDKs to bring you exciting new features and optimizations.

-While we fine-tune and make changes, we've temporarily paused releasing updates since 09/20/222.
+While we fine-tune and make changes, we've paused releasing updates since 09/20/2022.
 If you have any questions, feel free to reach out to the [Finix Support Team](mailto:support@finixpayments.com).

 ### Prerequisites
 - Node.js 16 or higher